This page contains some Frequently Asked Questions, with the answers you need to get to the summit! For event details, visit the homepage.

 Q. When can I sign up to attend and register for the conference?

 A. We plan to launch registration in June.
-Registration will be available when the sessions have been determined, the schedule has been planned, and the included meals and prices have been set.
+Sign up early for the best results!
+Registration will be available when we have determined the sessions, the schedule and the meals that will be included, so we can set the price.
 When the Eventzilla registration website is available, it will be posted on the Home page.

 Q. Do I have to register?